Thomas Pynchon: 1970s

 Encyclopedic in scope and often self-conscious in style, the novel displays erudition in its treatment of an array of material drawn from the fields of psychology, chemistry, mathematics, history, religion, music, literature, human sexuality, and film.
-Pynchon wrote the first draft of Gravity's Rainbow in "neat, tiny script on engineer's quadrille paper".
-Pynchon worked on the novel throughout the 1960s and early 1970s while he was living in California and Mexico City.

-Gravity's Rainbow shared the 1974 National Book Award with A Crown of Feathers and Other Stories by Isaac Bashevis Singer (split award).
-That same year, the Pulitzer Prize fiction panel unanimously recommended Gravity's Rainbow for the award, but the Pulitzer board vetoed the jury's recommendation, describing the novel as "unreadable", "turgid", "overwritten", and in parts "obscene".
-(No Pulitzer Prize for Fiction was awarded and finalists were not recognized before 1980.)
+Pynchon wrote the first draft in "neat, tiny script on engineer's quadrille paper".
+He worked on the novel throughout the 1960s and early 1970s while living in California and Mexico City.Gravity's Rainbow shared the 1974 National Book Award with A Crown of Feathers and Other Stories by Isaac Bashevis Singer (split award).
+That same year, the Pulitzer Prize For Fiction panel unanimously recommended Gravity's Rainbow for the award, but the Pulitzer board vetoed the recommendation, calling the novel "unreadable", "turgid", "overwritten", and in parts "obscene".
+No Pulitzer Prize For Fiction was awarded that year and finalists were not recognized before 1980.
 In 1975, Pynchon declined the William Dean Howells Medal.
+Along with Lot 49, Gravity's Rainbow was included on Time's list of the 100 greatest English-language novels published since the magazine's founding, with Lev Grossman and Richard Lacayao commenting on its "fantastic multitude of meditations upon the human need to build systems of intellectual order even as we use the same powers of intellect to hasten our destruction.
+(Did we mention that this is also a comedy, more or less?)
+Among American writers of the second half of the 20th century, Pynchon is the indisputed candidate for lasting literary greatness.
+This book is why."

+His earliest American ancestor, William Pynchon, emigrated to the Massachusetts Bay Colony with the Winthrop Fleet in 1630, then became the founder of Springfield, Massachusetts, in 1636.
+Thereafter a long line of Pynchon descendants found wealth and repute on American soil.
+Deborah Madsen argues that Pynchon's ancestry and family background have partially inspired his fiction, particularly in the Slothrop family histories related in the short story "The Secret Integration" (1964) and Gravity's Rainbow.

 Later career

 A collection of Pynchon's early short stories, Slow Learner, was published in 1984, with a lengthy autobiographical introduction.
-In October of the same year, an article titled "Is It O.K. to Be a Luddite?" was published in The New York Times Book Review.
-In April 1988, Pynchon contributed an extensive review of Gabriel García Márquez's novel Love in the Time of Cholera to The New York Times, under the title "The Heart's Eternal Vow".
-Another article, titled "Nearer, My Couch, to Thee", was published in June 1993 in The New York Times Book Review, as one in a series of articles in which various writers reflected on each of the Seven Deadly Sins.
+In October of that year, an article titled "Is It O.K. to Be a Luddite?" was published in The New York Times Book Review.
+In April 1988, Pynchon reviewed Gabriel García Márquez's Love in the Time of Cholera in The New York Times, calling it "a shining and heartbreaking book".
+Another article, "Nearer, My Couch, to Thee", was published in June 1993 in The New York Times Book Review, as one in a series of articles in which various writers reflected on each of the Seven Deadly Sins.
 Pynchon's subject was "Sloth".
+In 1989, Pynchon was one of many authors who signed a letter of solidarity with Salman Rushdie after Rushdie was sentenced to death by the Ayatollah for his novel The Satanic Verses.
+Pynchon wrote: "I pray that tolerance and respect for life prevail.
+I keep thinking of you."